bxparks/rpn83p/USER_GUIDE.md

 > ![Err: UNKNOWN](docs/rpn83p-errorcode-unknown.png)

-If the error is reproducible, please file a bug report so that I can add it to the list of error messages supported by RPN83P.
+The number in parenthesis is the internal numerical value of the error code.
+If the error is reproducible, please file a bug report containing the numerical error code so that I can add it to the list of error messages supported by RPN83P.

 <a name="Functions"></a>
 ## Functions